 The University of Arizona (UArizona) is one of the nation’s leading public research universities with an extensive institutional track record, depth of experience, and resources to effectively manage, administer, and support hundreds of millions of dollars in federal grants and awards annually.
 As Arizona's Land Grant University, we have Cooperative Extension offices in all 15 of Arizona's counties and a total economic impact of $8.3 billion per year in Arizona.
-See the UANews from February 1, 2021 on the most recent HERD Survey results.
+Read the UANews Story on FY21's Research Overview.

-- UArizona is ranked 19th in research expenditures for public institutions in FY19 (34th overall) as reviewed by the National Science Foundation Higher Education Research and Development Survey (HERD).
+- UArizona is ranked 20th in research expenditures for public institutions in FY21 (36th overall) as reviewed by the National Science Foundation Higher Education Research and Development Survey (HERD).
 This places UArizona in the top 4% of all universities (public or private).
 FY22 rankings are anticipated in the winter of 2023.

 - 1st in Astronomy and Astrophysics expenditures nationwide (HERD)

-- 9th in conferring PhDs to Hispanics or Latinos (table 9 of National Science Foundation Survey of Earned Doctorates, 2021 data tables); we also rank 4th in High Hispanic Enrollment (HERD)
+- 8th in conferring PhDs to Hispanics or Latinos (table 7-4 of National Science Foundation Survey of Earned Doctorates, 2021 data tables); we also rank 4th in High Hispanic Enrollment (HERD)